spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 2. Build this project to create Docker images.
   See [Building and running from TIBCO Streaming Studio&trade;](#building-and-running-from-tibco-streaming-studio-trade) and [Building this sample from the command line and running the integration test cases](#building-this-sample-from-the-command-line-and-running-the-integration-test-cases)
+3. Use *kubectl apply* to grant permissions
-3. Use *kubectl apply* to start the Streaming Nodes in the Kubernetes cluster
+4. Use *kubectl apply* to start the Streaming Nodes in the Kubernetes cluster
-4. Use *kubectl get pod* to see what PODs were started
+5. Use *kubectl get pod* to see what PODs were started
-5. Use *kubectl logs* to view the Streaming Node logs
+6. Use *kubectl logs* to view the Streaming Node logs
-6. Use *kubectl delete* to stop the Streaming Nodes and remove the PODs
+7. Use *kubectl delete* to stop the Streaming Nodes and remove the PODs

 ```
+$ kubectl apply -f - <<!
+kind: ClusterRole
+apiVersion: rbac.authorization.k8s.io/v1
+metadata:
+  name: service-reader
+rules:
+- apiGroups: [""]
+  resources: ["services", "pods"]
+  verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]
+!
 $ kubectl apply -f ./ef-kubernetes-app/src/main/kubernetes/ef-kubernetes-app.yaml
 service/ef-kubernetes-app created
 configmap/configuration created